A New Addition to Belleau Lapointe’s Team: Sarah Holloway

-Indeed, Belleau Lapointe is named as a Highly Recommended firm in the Class Actions (Plaintiff) category, at the national level.
+Indeed, Belleau Lapointe is named in the Class Actions (Plaintiff) category, at the national level.
 The quality of the firm’s work is emphasized when defending consumers’ rights in the context of class actions of national scope.

-Daniel Belleau and Maxime Nasr are now appointed as Recognized Practitioners in the same category.
+Daniel Belleau and Maxime Nasr are now appointed in the same category.
 Daniel’s leadership and negotiating skills, as well as Maxime’s energy and vigor in the Courtroom, are highlighted.

 Chambers’ observations about the Firm, Daniel and Maxime can be read here.